DanielleYasso/Gems-Game/README.md

         ]
     rocks = []

-Then, we're going to loop through our list of positions, and for each position, we'll create and register a new rock object with our GAME\_BOARD.
+Then, we're going to loop through our list of positions, and for each position, we'll create and register a new rock object with our ```GAME_BOARD```.

     for pos in rock_positions:
         rock = Rock()